aditi-pithva/quarterly-report-chatbot/README.md

 ## Usage

 1. Launch the chatbot in your browser.
-2. Upload CIBC quarterly reports in `.pdf` or `.docx` format.
-3. Interact with the chatbot by asking questions such as:
+2. Interact with the chatbot by asking questions such as:
    - "What was the revenue for Q3 2023?"
    - "Show the trend in net income for the last four quarters."
    - "Compare Q1 and Q2 expenses for 2024."